jadenyue/NBA_Surrender_Analysis/README.md

 A coach whose games happened to be settled early would have a high raw percentage without having a quicker tendency to act.

-This issue can be solved once again by using the discrete-time hazard model and splitting each game into 30 second intervals.
+This issue can be solved by using a discrete-time hazard model.
+Every settled team-game is split into 30 second intervals, and each interval is marked as 1 or 0 based on if the coach pulled the starters during this one, given the coach hadn't yet.
+Because every interval is the same length, having more of them cannot inflate the effect.

 Additionally, Only games with at least 4 minutes remaining when settled were included.
 This filter is necessary as bad teams get disproportionally blown out while also pulling their starters far less than winning teams (41% vs 55%).
 So a coach of a bad team accumulates a pile of games where the team is getting blown out early, and in those he rarely withdraws.
 That drags his estimate toward zero without any connection to his actual tendency.